aramder/aramder.github.io/misadventures/_posts/2024-7-24-McMaster-Car.md

 ---
 layout: post
 category: misadventures
-title: The McMaster-Car 7.5" Pedal Car
+title: The McMaster-Car - a 7.5" Gauge E-Bike Pedal Car
 ---
 ![A photo of my train - a "pedal car" which uses bicycle pedals for propulsion](/images/McMaster-Car/mcmaster-car_side.jpg)